-Most people can lead largely normal lives, although you might need to take medication for several years and you'll have regular check-ups to monitor your condition in case your symptoms come back.
+You might need to take medicine for several years and you'll have regular check-ups in case your symptoms come back.

 About half of people with GPA have a relapse within a few years of their treatment stopping.
 Further treatment can help bring the condition back under control if this happens.

-If GPA is severe or isn't treated quickly, there is a risk that life-threatening problems could develop, such as permanent damage to the kidneys that may require a kidney transplant.
+If GPA is severe or is not treated quickly, there is a risk that life-threatening problems could develop, such as permanent damage to the kidneys that may require a kidney transplant.